1757 - French invasion of Hanover – Richelieu marches towards Saxony

 On September 26

-- At Achim, Richelieu received intelligence that Ferdinand's Corps at Halberstadt consisted of about 11,000 men (in fact less than 7,000 men) in addition to the garrison of Magdeburg.
+- At Achim, Richelieu received intelligence that Ferdinand's Corps at Halberstadt consisted of about 11,000 men (in fact it had fewer than 7,000 men) in addition to the garrison of Magdeburg.
 Another Prussian detachment (Horn's detachment) of some 3,000 men occupied the heights behind Zilly, 9 km east of Osterwieck.
 Ferdinand also had some hussars and dragoons in Osterwieck.
-Richelieu immediately ordered to the available cavalry to pass the canal; to Voyer to march on Osterwieck during the following night; and to the Lieutenant-General Duc de Brissac (6 bns, 30 sqns) seconded by Guerchy, Noailles and FitzJames to march from Roklum at midnight for a planned junction with Voyer's Corps at dawn.
+Richelieu immediately gave orders to all available cavalry to pass the canal; to Voyer to march on Osterwieck during the following night; and to the Lieutenant-General Duc de Brissac (6 bns, 30 sqns) seconded by Guerchy, Noailles and FitzJames to march from Roklum at midnight for a planned junction with Voyer's Corps at dawn.

 - Horn retreated to Halberstadt.